-From the Kirby Krackle on the ground to the Quinn jet on the top of Avengers HQ the new land at Disney, Marvel Avengers Campus has something for the casual and obsessed superhero movie fan.
+From the Kirby Krackle on the ground to the Quinn jet on the top of Avengers HQ the Marvel Avengers Campus has something for the casual and obsessed superhero movie fan.
 There is a lot to take in when you’re in this section of the California Adventure park, and by my estimation, you could easily crush two hours here, depending on the lines for the rides.
 That said – the Disneyland Mobile App has plenty to keep you busy while in line with special missions and things to see.

 - Web Slingers is a really fun interactive 3D ride for the whole family to work as a team and save Avengers Campus from Spider-Bots gone mad.
 Surprises abound in this 3D world but even your kindergartener can handle the twists and turns.
 OK for all ages, any height.